Wuture/MemSearch/README.md

 Ensure you have Python installed on your system to use pip.
 It is also recommended to use a virtual environment to manage the dependencies.

 ## Usage
+* Note: Please make sure your OpenAI Key is stored in your environment variables.
 To start using UtopiaOS MemSearch, execute the included shell script:

 ```bash